woohoolabs/zen/README.md

 }
 ```

-Configuring the container consist of the following two things: defining your Entry Points (in the `getEntryPoints()` method) and
+Configuring the container consist of the following two things: defining your Entry Points (in the `getEntryPoints()`
-passing Hints for the compiler (in the `getDefinitionHints()` and `getWildcardHints()` methods).
+method) and passing Hints for the compiler (in the `getDefinitionHints()` and `getWildcardHints()` methods).

 ### Entry Points

-Entry Points are such classes that are to be directly retrieved from the DI Container (for instance Controllers and Middleware
+Entry Points are such classes that are to be directly retrieved from the DI Container (for instance Controllers and
-usually fall in this category).
-You should only retrieve Entry Points from the Container with the `$container->get()`
+Middleware usually fall in this category).
+This means that you _can only_ fetch Entry Points from the Container with
+the `$container->get()` method.

-method.
-But as dependencies of these classes are automatically discovered during the compilation phase, resulting in your
+Entry Points are important because their dependencies are automatically discovered during the compilation phase
-full object graph (this feature is usually called "autowiring"), you are able to get other classes directly from the container too (we discourage this practice however).
+resulting in your full object graph (this feature is usually called "autowiring").

-The following example shows a configuration which instructs the compiler to recursively search for all classes in the `Controller` directory (please note that only concrete classes are included by default) and discover all of their dependencies.
+The following example shows a configuration which instructs the compiler to recursively search for all classes in the
+`Controller` directory (please note that only concrete classes are included by default) and discover all of their
+dependencies.

 ```php
 protected function getEntryPoints(): array